Selection process for BA (Honours) Animation

 Text descriptions

-To accompany each piece, you can write up to 200 words to put the work you are submitting into context.
+To accompany each piece, you are welcome to write up to 200 words to put the work you are submitting into context.
 You might want to explain how you made it, how you came up with the idea for it, what you did on it if it was something created as part of a group, or simply why you wanted to show it to us.

 What are we looking for?